0xtsujin/rusty-interpreter/notes.md

 # Reading Notes

-What is an interpreter?
+## What is an interpreter?
-* ***Gives meaning to random characters** (letters, numbers, special characters)
+* **Gives meaning to random characters** (letters, numbers, special characters)
     * Makes sense out of nonsense
-* Acts as the translation layer between humans and computers - computers can only understand 1s and 0s; yet with an interpreter, the characters we type are understood and actioned up by the computer to execute the logic we want
+* Acts as the translation layer between humans and computers - computers can only understand `1`s and `0`s; yet with an interpreter, the characters we type are understood and actioned up by the computer to execute the logic we want

 Types of Interpreters
 * (low end) Really small, don't include a *parsing* step